 To cut down on the squealing factor, the ceramic magnet humbucker is wax-potted.
 It’s perfect for high gain, high-volume gigs.

 500T and 496R

-The 500T and 496R are a dynamic pair geared towards facilitating modern rock.
+The 500T pickup and 496R pickup are a dynamic pair geared towards facilitating modern rock.
 Despite the contemporary goal, the pickups stay true to the tenets of classic rock and roll.
 They provide gravely, crunchy gains with ease.
 The 500T, positioned at the bridge, is the only Gibson pickup that can dare to challenge the Dirty Fingers on a dirty channel.

 But they wouldn’t be rock pickups if they didn’t have screeching highs to accompany the gritty lows.
 The 496R obliges with splitting notes on the upper register… and pretty impressive sustain too, thanks to the ceramic body.